In-Context Algorithm Emulation in Fixed-Weight Transformers: Introduction

-Recent work has begun to formalize this perspective.
-Under suitable conditions, Transformers approximate arbitrary sequence-to-sequence functions \cite{yun2019transformers, kajitsuka2023transformers} and perform gradient descent in context \cite{garg2022can}.
-In particular, \citet{bai2023transformers} demonstrate that \textit{task-specific} attention heads --- attention mechanisms with weights designed for a given task --- implement a variety of algorithms without gradient updates.
-For example, a single Transformer with fixed, task-tailored attention weights achieves near-optimal performance on algorithms such as least-squares regression, ridge regression, lasso, and gradient descent \cite{bai2023transformers}.
-These results suggest that Transformers are capable of \textit{ in-context algorithm emulation}.
-However, current work constructs designed attention heads suitable for specific tasks.
-This is problematic because it requires either handcrafted weights or retraining for every new task.
+Large Transformer models exhibit ability to adapt to a new task by conditioning on examples or instructions provided in the prompt without any gradient updates.
+This capability is known as In-Context Learning (ICL) \cite{min2022rethinking,brown2020language}.
+Prior work on Transformer in‑context learning falls into two strands.
+One trains models that learn in context for a specific function class \cite{garg2022can,akyurek2022learning,li2023transformers,ahn2023transformers,zhang2024trained}.
+The other hand‑engineers Transformers to enact particular algorithms with fixed weights \cite{bai2023transformers,von2023transformers,wu2024incontex}.
+In particular, \citet{bai2023transformers} demonstrate that \textit{task-specific} attention layers --- attention mechanisms with weights designed for a given task --- implement a variety of algorithms without gradient updates.
+For example, a single Transformer with fixed, task-tailored attention weights achieves near-optimal performance on algorithms such as least-squares regression, ridge regression, lasso, and gradient descent \cite{bai2023transformers,wu2024incontex}.
+These results suggest that Transformers are capable of \textit{in-context algorithm emulation}.
+Yet these approaches retrain per task or hard‑wire per algorithm.
+They do not give a single fixed architecture that is prompt‑programmable across many algorithms with explicit guarantees and minimal components.

-In this work, we advance this line of research by omitting the need for designing a new attention head for every algorithm.
+To combat this, we advance this line of research by omitting the need for designing a new Transformer block for every algorithm.
 We propose a frozen Transformer architecture to emulate a library of attention-based algorithms in context without weight updates.
 We achieve this by embedding algorithm-specific information into input prompts.
-Specifically, we prove that a frozen two-layer softmax-attention architecture is capable of emulating any fixed target attention head (and hence any algorithm that such a head implements) via an appropriate prompt.
-Moreover, even a single-layer attention module with fixed weights suffices to emulate certain algorithm families (e.g. one-step gradient descent or linear/ridge regression) by encoding the algorithm’s parameters in its prompt.
-Thus, we go beyond standard ICL: we demonstrate a minimalist theoretical model of internal algorithm swapping, where prompts serve as the context carrying algorithmic instructions.
+Specifically, we formalize two emulation modes, and establish explicit guarantees and constructive minimal designs for both.
+In the \textit{task‑specific} mode (\cref{sec:examples}), a dedicated attention module with fixed weights (single- or multi-head) executes one algorithm in context.
+In the \textit{prompt‑programmable} mode (\cref{sec:theory}), by contrast, a single Transformer module with fixed weights re-programs itself through different prompts to execute multiple algorithms on the fly.
+These constructions yield universality and minimality results for in‑context algorithm emulation.
+Specifically, we demonstrate a minimalist model of internal algorithm swapping, where prompts serve as the context carrying algorithmic instructions.